Academic Index Logo

 Academic Index Created

-The Ivy League introduced the Academic Index as a policy to regulate athletic recruitment.
-To ensure academic standards were maintained across the conference, they created a formula based on GPA and standardized test scores, setting a minimum threshold that all recruited athletes were required to meet.
+Ivy League created a policy to regulate athletic recruitment using a formula based on GPA and standardized test scores with a minimum threshold for recruited athletes.

 2000